xoxzo/blog.xoxzo.com/content/Industry/preview-5g-en.md

 On June 13, 2018, the complete 5G technical specification had been approved and released by 3GPP as [Release 15](http://www.3gpp.org/release-15).

-On August 3, 2018, Motorola announced the launch of the first 5G-upgradable phone, [Moto Z3](https://www.motorola.com/us/products/moto-z-gen-3), to be upgraded with a 5G modem which will be available later, offered in conjunction with [Verizon](https://www.verizonwireless.com/wireless-devices/smartphones/moto-z3/), the USA operator at US$480.
+On August 3, 2018, Motorola announced the launch of the first 5G-upgradable phone, Moto Z, to be upgraded with a 5G modem which will be available later, offered in conjunction with [Verizon](https://www.verizonwireless.com/wireless-devices/smartphones/moto-z3/), the USA operator at US$480.
 At the time of the launch, there is no 5G commercial network ready for it yet.

 ![5g](/images/history5g02.png)<a class="caption" href="https://www.verizonwireless.com/wireless-devices/smartphones/moto-z3/">Image credit</a>